ahotchkin/react-fitness-backend/dev-log.md

 - [x] Update meal calories based on total calories for all mealFoods

 Wednesday, 9/16
-- [ ] Add functionality to update and delete foods from a meal
+- [x] Started to add functionality to update a meal
 - I THINK FRONTEND IS WORKING.
 SEE WHAT ERROR IS WHEN TRYING TO SUBMIT UPDATE.
 CHECK IN RAILS CONSOLE THAT UPDATE IS GOING THROUGH.

+Thursday, 9/17
+- [ ] Add functionality to update and delete foods from a meal

 <h5>Remaining To Dos</h5>
 <i>Required</i>